Charleo85/Texas-Hold-em-AI/README.md

 2. Look for the proper dataset to train the netrual network and compare the results of different training methodology.

-3. Integrate the project API into current AI bot and finish the research paper
+3. Integrate the project API into current AI bot and finish the research paper.

 Datasets
 --------